-Nicola has a fast-growing common law practice encompassing personal injury, clinical negligence, insurance and professional negligence.
+Nicola has a broad common law practice encompassing personal injury, clinical negligence, insurance and professional negligence.
 She acts for both claimants and defendants in fast track and multi-track cases in the High Court and County Courts.
-Nicola drafts pleadings and advises on liability and quantum.
 She is particularly interested in fraud work and also has experience of the use of surveillance in proceedings.

 Nicola assisted Charles Cory-Wright QC in the Court of Appeal in Taylor v A Novo EWCA Civ 194, a case concerning whether a secondary victim could recover damages for the shock of witnessing a loved one’s death a number of weeks after the initial injury was sustained.
 Damages for psychiatric injury and the law on primary and secondary victims remain a particular interest.

-Nicola is currently instructed by the Police Federation, assisting Sadie Crapper in a large number of claims for payment of a statutory debt arising out of the Court of Appeal judgment in Vincent, Allard & Buckley v Chief Constable of Devon and Cornwall EWCA Civ 42.
+Nicola is currently instructed by the Police Federation, assisting Martin Westgate QC and Sadie Crapper in a large number of claims for payment of a statutory debt arising out of the Court of Appeal judgment in Vincent, Allard & Buckley v Chief Constable of Devon and Cornwall EWCA Civ 42.